Linalool

 Linalool (/lᵻˈnæloʊɒl, laɪ-, -loʊoʊl, -ˈluːl/) refers to two enantiomers of a naturally occurring terpene alcohol found in many flowers and spice plants.
+Together with geraniol, nerol, and citronellol, linalool is one of the rose alcohols.
 Linalool has multiple commercial applications, the majority of which are based on its pleasant scent (floral, with a touch of spiciness).

 A colorless oil, linalool is classified as an acyclic monoterpenoid.
 In plants, it is a metabolite, a volatile oil component, an antimicrobial agent, and an aroma compound.
 Linalool has uses in manufacturing of soaps, fragrances, food additives as flavors, household products, and insecticides.
 Esters of linalool are referred to as linalyl, e.g. linalyl pyrophosphate, an isomer of geranyl pyrophosphate.

 The word linalool is based on linaloe (a type of wood) and the suffix -ol.
 In food manufacturing, it may be called coriandrol.

 Occurrence

 Both enantiomeric forms are found in nature: (S)-linalool is found, for example, as a major constituent of the essential oils of coriander (Coriandrum sativum L.), cymbopogon (Cymbopogon martini var. martinii), and sweet orange (Citrus sinensis) flowers.
 (R)-linalool is present in lavender (Lavandula officinalis), bay laurel (Laurus nobilis), and sweet basil (Ocimum basilicum), among others.

 Each enantiomer evokes distinct neural responses in humans, so each is classified as possessing distinct scents.
 (S)-(+)-Linalool is perceived as sweet, floral, petitgrain-like (odor threshold 7.4 ppb) and the (R)-form as more woody and lavender-like (odor threshold 0.8 ppb).

 Over 200 species of plants produce linalool, notably from the families Lamiaceae (mint and other herbs), Lauraceae (laurels, cinnamon, rosewood), and Rutaceae (citrus fruits), but also birch trees and other plants, from tropical to boreal climate zones.